Physical Education

 How Physical Education Is Taught

-Physical Education is taught through two timetabled lessons each week, using the Get Set 4 PE programme, which ensures clear progression and coverage of the National Curriculum.
+PE is taught through two weekly lessons, supported by the Get Set 4 PE scheme, which ensures clear progression and full National Curriculum coverage.

-Playtimes are designed to support physical and mental wellbeing, offering a range of active games alongside quieter spaces for calm and social interaction.
+Playtimes are carefully designed to support both physical activity and social wellbeing, with a balance of active and calm opportunities.

-Lessons are inclusive and adapted to meet the needs of all pupils, including those with SEND, ensuring everyone can participate and succeed.
+All lessons are inclusive and adapted, ensuring every pupil, including those with SEND, can participate and succeed.

 Impact

-As a result of our Physical Education curriculum, pupils:
+As a result of our PE curriculum, pupils:

 • develop confidence, resilience and enjoyment in physical activity

-• understand the importance of healthy, active lifestyles
+• understand how to lead healthy, active lives

-• show perseverance and pride in their personal achievements
+• show perseverance and pride in their achievements

-By the time pupils leave Penwortham Primary School, they have the skills, knowledge and positive attitudes needed to continue participating in physical activity and sport beyond primary school
+By the time they leave Penwortham Primary School, pupils have the skills, knowledge and attitudes needed to continue enjoying physical activity beyond primary school.

 Swimming Provision